Durham police mast: Proposed demolition

 In October 2022 Durham Constabulary applied for permission to demolish the structure, that is to dispose of it rather than re-erecting.
 The police claimed that the keystone of the mast had been damaged during dismantling and was beyond repair, requiring recasting.
 They also reported that structural surveys had shown "significant corrosion" in the mast elements.
 The police stated that the cost of re-erecting the mast was now £496,000, significantly more than their estimate of £400,000 made in 2019, with an additional £56,600 required for security fencing and ongoing maintenance liability of a further £421,900.
 The police also warned that the economic situation had changed since 2017 and there were more demands on their budget.
 They stated that if they were forced to re-erect the structure it would adversely affect "service delivery in terms of responding to crime and non-crime police incidents which in turn impacts upon community, victim and business confidence".
 Durham Constabulary looked at erecting the mast elsewhere but found no party willing to accept it because of the costs and risks of doing so.
 They also looked at storing the mast for future re-erection but found that warehousing would cost £750,000 upfront with £30-70,000 annual storage fees and that burial on site would cost £460,000.
 They estimate that disposal of the structure will cost £223,800.

 The Twentieth Century Society have opposed the proposed demolition, noting that the mast is "a particularly valuable feature of Durham’s post-war architectural heritage" and provided "a placemaking focal point for the community, potentially even a symbol of local pride".
 The City of Durham Trust also opposed the proposed demolition, stating that "neglecting to maintain the structure is not a sound reason for applying for planning consent to be rid of it.
 It is an important principle in the planning process that neglect is not a cause for demolition – otherwise, anyone could allow a listed building to deteriorate if they wished to see it demolished".
+The application to demolish was refused by Durham County Council in February 2023.